Old version

 Polovtsov House and the Museum of Applied Arts

-On December 20, 2017, a government resolution was issued "On the Organization of the State Museum of the History of Applied Arts and Craftsmanship of Uzbekistan," clarifying its name and tasks.
+In 1997 the museum came under the Ministry of Culture and received the status of the State Museum of Applied Arts.
+On 20 December 2017 a government resolution “On the establishment of the State Museum of the History of Applied Arts and Craftsmanship of Uzbekistan” clarified the museum’s name and tasks.

 Also interesting places